 The Arizona Repertory Singers is an auditioned ensemble of singers from greater Tucson.
 Since 1984 this choir has developed an extensive repertory and prides itself on presenting high quality performances of the standard repertoire and new music.
 Our community of singers, selected through a rigorous audition process, represent a variety of work life careers in business, education, engineering, information technology, law, medicine, social service, science and the arts.

 The Arizona Repertory Singers’ 2017-2018 concert season will feature some extraordinary music.
 Download the ARS 2017-18 Concert Season Flyer

 In December 2017 we will present holiday favorites, and a work known as the “Mona Lisa of Renaissance music,” Ave Maria, Virgo Serena by Josquin des Prez.
-In keeping with our commitment to presenting the best new choral music, we will offer Will Todd’s gorgeous I am changed, composed just last year, and Stars by Eriks Esenvalds, which calls for choristers to play tuned wine glasses as they sing, creating a stunning aural effect.
+In keeping with our commitment to presenting the best new choral music, we will offer the world premiere of Festival of Lights by New York composer Karen Siegel, and Stars by Eriks Esenvalds, which calls for choristers to play tuned wine glasses as they sing, creating a stunning aural effect.

 7:30 p.m.
 Friday, December 8